Anish-Sethi-12122/py-dbms-cli/README.md

 * **🚫 No More Walls of Text:** Utilizes `rich` to render data in clean, color-coded grid tables that respect your terminal bounds.
 * **🔒 Authentication Guard:** Your database credentials shouldn't be unprotected. `pydbms` requires a local profile login verified by an `argon2` hashed password.
 * **📊 One-Flag Exports:** Append `--export json` or `--export csv` to any query.
 No weird `INTO OUTFILE` permission issues from the backend server.
 * **👀 Responsive UI:** See exactly what's happening.
-Executing a heavy JOIN?
+Executing a heavy `JOIN`?
 A cyan spinner keeps you updated.
 Broke a query?
 Explicit red `mysql error>` tags will let you know instantly.

 ---